Genymobile/scrcpy/doc/android-client.md

 5. Approve the controller's RSA key on the target while the target is unlocked.
 6. Optionally enter an Android package name to launch that app automatically after connecting.
+7. In the connection editor, enable Automatic resolution for adaptive video.
+   The client keeps the ADB session and control channel alive while it lowers or raises the target video size when packet delivery becomes slow or stable.
+   Disable it to select a fixed maximum video size.

 The connection editor explains the network and authorization requirements.
 Do not use an ADB TCP endpoint on a network you do not trust.
 The target address,